Tuesday, May 28, 2024

 I read this book some years ago, likely before 2012 when I began this blog.
 It was first recommended to me by a friend who is a former missionary to Africa.
 It was so memorable, I suggested it for this year's Page Turner list.

 I have rated Half the Sky a 4.
 It is well-researched and well-written although I cannot say enjoyable.
 It is both heart-breaking and inspiring, covering some very disturbing topics.
 In the Introduction, the author says, "We will try to lay out an agenda for the world's women focusing on three particular abuses: sex trafficking and forced prostitution; gender-based violence, including honor killings and mass rape; and maternal mortality, which still needlessly claims one woman a minute.
 We will lay out solutions such as girls' education and microfinance which are working right now."
 This, I believe, serves as a down and dirty summary of the book.
-The book was published in 2008 so hopefully there has been improvement in these areas by now but I would imagine some of the neglect and abuse still happens.
+The book was published in 2008 so hopefully there has been improvement in these areas by now but I would imagine too much of the neglect and abuse still happens.

 The most memorable and inspiring parts of the book are the individual stories of African and Asian women who have suffered some of these horrors but have survived to help others and even to establish organizations to reach beyond their own communities.
 The authors are very clear about recruiting readers to help in what has been named the Half the Sky Movement, titling the final chapter "What You Can Do" and including pages of charities and organizations that welcome donations and/or volunteers.
 That final chapter begins with a quote from Mahatma Gandhi: "You must be the change you wish to see in the world."